 Set Up and Prepare

-- Make copies of the Project Outline Sheets (PDF) and Calculating Vacation Costs (PDF) for the class
+- Make copies of Project Outline Sheets (PDF) and Calculating Vacation Costs (PDF) for the class.

-Step 3: Allow two class periods to complete the performance event.
+Step 4: Allow two class periods for students to complete the activity.

-Step 4: Students submit the Calculating Vacation Costs Worksheet for a grade.
+Step 5: Students should submit their completed Calculating Vacation Costs worksheets for a grade.

 Supporting All Learners

 Alternate trips can be calculated by giving the students other guidelines to follow.
 Example: With $500 gas money, plan a round-trip from your hometown to as many National Parks, State Parks, and State Capitals as possible.
-Atlases, maps, state brochures, etc. will be needed.
+Atlases, maps, state brochures, and other resources will be needed.

 Students are encouraged to take this project home and request a parent to check their calculations.

-- Hand in the Calculating Vacation Worksheet for a grade
+- Students hand in a completed Calculating Vacation Costs worksheet for a grade.

 - Shows an appropriate method that supports the calculation of the costs of a fully developed vacation.
 Clearly shows that they stayed within the budget.